Book by Alex M. Vikoulov, Overview*

 As Ray Kurzweil writes in his book “The Singularity is near”, “...from there we'll spread our intelligence through the rest of the Universe... and the Universe essentially wakes up”.
 Or Jason Silva likes to say “We’ll impregnate our Universe with intelligence”.

-In my book I elaborate on the famous Fermi's Paradox (why in the vastness of space, we don't see the signs of intelligent alien life?).
-At this stage of the Post-Singularity Theogenesis, once Infomorph Commonality becomes effectively the fully developed SINGULAR MIND, THE SYNTELLECT - ONLY THEN, according to my hypothesis, we may encounter the extraterrestrial intelligence that we can relate to as an "individual entity".
+In my book I elaborate on the famous Fermi Paradox (why in the vastness of space, we don't see the signs of intelligent alien life?).
+At this stage of the post-Singularity Theogenesis, once Infomorph Commonality becomes effectively the fully developed SINGULAR MIND, THE SYNTELLECT - ONLY THEN, according to my hypothesis, we may encounter extraterrestrial (or rather, extradimensional) intelligence that we can relate to as an "individual entity".
 That's going to be the whole new level of awareness coinciding with this cardinal paradigm shift in evolution.

 Glossary of Terms